amanrai31/JavaAndDsa/02DSA/Concepts/02Collections.md

 ### 1. List interface

+List interface represents an ordered collection of elements.
+You can access elements by their index, add duplicates, and maintain the insertion order.

+**NOTE :** Use List when you care about order, you may have duplicates, and want to access elements by index.

-- ArrayList class    => Resizable array that maintains order and allows duplicates
+1. ArrayList class    => `Resizable array` that maintains order and allows duplicates

 - LinkedList class   => List with fast insert and remove operations